Sir-seju/Grays-blog/README.md

 # Grays-blog
-A twitter-like blog with functional user authentication created using flask
+A dockerized twitter-like blog with functional user authentication created using flask